21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Use a styling cream on damp hair to enhance shine and keep your color looking expensive between salon visits.
+Use the Color Wow One Minute Transformation Anti-Frizz Styling Cream on damp hair to enhance shine and keep your color looking expensive between salon visits.

 The Wedge Bob Française